lnxchk/chefdk-fundamentals/scene_04.md

 -

 What's the best way to learn Chef?
 Use Chef.
 I want you to literally run Chef.
-Yes the company that is hard to search for created a command-line tool named after the company and the product.

 -

 Chef is a command-line application that does quite a few things.
-The most important of which for us is its ability to to generate cookbooks and components.
+The most important thing to us right now is its ability to generate cookbooks and components.

 But what is a cookbook?